andeon/askey/_layouts/dic/gimp_en.md

 #about
   l_buttonabout: "About GIMP"
   l_titleabout: "GIMP Keyboard Shortcuts"
   l_descabout: "Cover the most useful hotkeys for the GIMP under Linux.
-All keys can be assigned individually: Edit / Preferences / interface / keyboard shortcuts."
+All keys can be assigned individually: Edit / Preferences / interface / keyboard shortcuts"
   l_linkabout: "Visit GIMP's official website!"
 ---